Kylacamilleo22/m5-lab/README.md

 This is a simple program that changes html elements to be more accessible to screen reader users.
 CSS and Javascript were also used to add style and functionality.

+## Compiling and Running the Repository

+To run,

+1. Clone the repository
+2. In VSCode, if have the preview extension added, right click on index.html and click 'show preview'
+3. To view in localhost, open the terminal, do (1) 'npm install' (2) 'npm run', and open localhost:3000 in your browser

 ## Accessibility Lab Answers

 Color: